-- "Conversion consideration" means the consideration due upon conversion of any note, as provided in the indenture. - "Conversion price" means, as of any time, an amount equal to (i) \$1,000 divided by (ii) the conversion rate in effect at such time.
+"Conversion consideration" means the consideration due upon conversion of any note, as provided in the indenture.

+"Conversion price" means, as of any time, an amount equal to (i) \$1,000 divided by (ii) the conversion rate in effect at such time.

-"Conversion rate" initially means shares of our common stock per \$1,000 principal amount of notes, which amount is subject to adjustment as described above under the caption "-Conversion Rights."
+"Conversion rate" initially means 139.5771 shares of our common stock per \$1,000 principal amount of notes, which amount is subject to adjustment as described above under the caption "-Conversion Rights."
 Whenever in this prospectus supplement we refer to the conversion rate as of a particular date without setting forth a particular time on such date, such reference will be deemed to be to the conversion rate immediately after the close of business on such date.

-"Daily cash settlement amount" means, with respect to any VWAP trading day, one-fifth of the product of (i) the excess of the conversion rate on such VWAP trading day over the authorized share capped conversion rate on such VWAP trading day; and (ii) the daily VWAP per share of our common stock on such VWAP trading day.
+"Daily cash settlement amount" means, with respect to any VWAP trading day, one-fifth of the product of (i) the excess of the conversion rate on such VWAP trading day; and (ii) the daily VWAP per share of our common stock on such VWAP trading day.